 A million-token context window is only useful if the model can afford to use it.

-DeepSeek V4 attacks that with token-wise compression plus DeepSeek Sparse Attention in the release note, and with a broader hybrid attention design in the model card.
-The card describes Compressed Sparse Attention (CSA) and Heavily Compressed Attention (HCA), with the headline claim that V4-Pro at 1M context uses 27% of DeepSeek-V3.2's single-token inference FLOPs and 10% of its KV cache.[1][2]
+DeepSeek V4 attacks that with a hybrid attention design.
+The model card describes Compressed Sparse Attention (CSA) and Heavily Compressed Attention (HCA).
+CSA makes attention sparse around selected positions, while HCA aggressively compresses older or less relevant history.
+The headline claim is that V4-Pro at 1M context uses 27% of DeepSeek-V3.2's single-token inference FLOPs and 10% of its KV cache.[1][2]

 V4's pitch is different: compress the history enough that a larger part of the raw working trace can stay in the model's context.

 DeepSeek is aiming V4 directly at coding agents.
-The official release claims open-source state of the art in agentic coding benchmarks and lists integrations with Claude Code, OpenClaw, and OpenCode.[1][3]
+The official release claims state-of-the-art results among open-weight models on agentic coding benchmarks and lists integrations with Claude Code, OpenClaw, and OpenCode.[1][3]

 The model card gives a more useful view because it breaks out the benchmark table.
 V4-Pro-Max reports 80.6% on SWE Verified, 67.9 on Terminal Bench 2.0, and 73.6% on MCPAtlas Public.
 V4-Flash-Max is close on several agent tasks, with 79.0% on SWE Verified and 69.0% on MCPAtlas.[2]